 This was fairly simple to do and the price of the materials was about $13 at Home Depot or Lowe’s.
 You just want to get a plastic sheeting (extra strength) and really good tape.
 The sheeting we used was Husky Brand and found in the section with the laminate flooring.
 The tape was Scotch Duct tape and it worked really well- that can be found over by the paint.

 To start with you want to lay the plastic sheeting out- we laid it out in the driveway.

 Next fold it in half and start taping all around leaving one small hole in one corner for the hose to fit.
 Make sure you tape well and really press the tape in to get a good seal.

 Once you do that position the water bed where you want it.
 Try for a flat surface and obviously on grass.
 Our yard slopes down so it was a little harder to get the water even in the bed.

 One little tip as you are taping your sheeting.
+Check out Stratco Fencing Catalogue to find awesome products for your outdoor area.
 We folded the sheeting over and then folded it up about 2 inches so the tape was not exactly on the seam of the two pieces.
 If you have it right on the seam all the pressure from jumping will be on those sides and you will have more leaks.